Skip to main content

 In-Person Performance

-The 48th season of the Smithsonian Chamber Music Society features musical masterpieces from the late-16th to the early 21st century, played on some of the world’s most highly prized musical instruments in a 6-concert series held on Sundays.
-This concert features music of Johann Sebastian Bach with the violinist Catherine Manson and Kenneth Slowik on harpsichord.
+The 49th season of the Smithsonian Chamber Music Society features musical masterpieces from the early 17th century to the middle of the 20th, played on some of the world’s most highly prized musical instruments in an 8-concert series.
+This concert features music of John Ward and Henry Purcell with the Smithsonian Consort of Viols.

 In-Person Performance

 Smithsonian Chamber Music Society audiences are privy to the unparalleled experience of being able to hear two magnificent quartets of instruments—one made by Antonio Stradivari, the other by his teacher Nicoló Amati—in this popular four-concert series on Saturdays.
-The concert features music composed by Schubert, Mozart, and Mendelssohn.
+This concert features music composed by Haydn, Bartók, and Beethoven.

 In-Person Performance

-Smithsonian Chamber Music Society audiences are prhttps://tsa-api02-16/libretto2/performance/261542#details-paneivy to the unparalleled experience of being able to hear two magnificent quartets of instruments—one made by Antonio Stradivari, the other by his teacher Nicoló Amati—in this popular four-concert series on Sundays.
-The concert features music composed by Schubert, Mozart, and Mendelssohn.
+Smithsonian Chamber Music Society audiences are privy to the unparalleled experience of being able to hear two magnificent quartets of instruments—one made by Antonio Stradivari, the other by his teacher Nicoló Amati—in this popular four-concert series on Sundays.
+This concert features music composed by Haydn, Bartók, and Beethoven.

 In-Person Performance